test-imxone/rvx/auto/docs/customize-patches.md

 ## Customization

-(Pay attention to 3,4)<br>
-By default, script build the version as recommended by Revanced team.

 1. **Officially** Supported values for **APP_NAME*** are listed under `Code` column [here](../../../changelogs/auto/docs/README.md#supported-apps).
     <br>Note that the page syncs itself with the usage of `PATCHES_JSON_DL` resources in the `.env` file.
     <br>The sources of original APKs are from one of these apkmirror, apkpure, uptodown & apksos sites.
 I'm not responsible for any damaged caused.